www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/doc/tasks.md

       1. https://fedoramagazine.org/a-quick-introduction-to-toolbox-on-fedora/
 1. Move tasks to other projects if suitable.
 1. Use sh instead of bash via the shebang "#!/usr/bin/env sh" in order to avoid GPL dependencies.
-### Service
-1. Check status at Gitlab.
-1. Check status at Github.
 ### Things needed to be fixed.
 ### Strategies needed to be defined.
 1. General advertisment.